thegsi/webmaps-t/README.md

 ## Web Maps-T

 Forked from https://github.com/skeate/Leaflet.timeline
-Display arbitrary GeoJSON on a map with a timeline slider and play button
+Display arbitrary [GeoJSON-T](https://github.com/kgeographer/geojson-t) on a map with a timeline slider and play button

 Combine with https://github.com/visjs/vis-timeline